Editor’s Note: This story was originally published in January 2012.

 Pinehurst, N.C.
 28374

 Michael Graff is the senior editor of Our State magazine.
-His most recent story for Our State was “Edenton” (December 2011).
+Find more of his archived stories here.